TRIQS/nda/doc/ex5.md

 > writing/reading to/from HDF5, the interface always checks if the arrays/views are in C-order.
 If this is not the case,
 > it will use a temporary C-order array to perform the writing/reading.

-@subsection ex5_p1 Writing an array/view
+@section ex5_p1 Writing an array/view

 Writing an array to an HDF5 file is as simple as